-“Oh, wonderful!
-I don’t have to wear a wedding dress all the way home.”
+“Oh, well done, good sir!
+I don’t have to wear a dress all the way.”

 He liked curvaceous, all breasts and hips and arse, but there was that blonde over there awaiting him.
-“Time for bed, Brìghde, and you cannot stay down here without me.
+“Time for bed, Bridget, and you cannot stay down here without me.
 Long day ahead.”

-Grimme did not awaken terribly rested, as he had indeed spent the night fucking the blonde, and breakfast was again a competition who could eat and drink the most, with a bright and well-rested Brìghde, dressed in boy’s clothes and looking in no way like a boy, winning handily.
+Grimme did not awaken terribly rested, as he had indeed spent his wedding night fucking the blonde, and breakfast was again a competition who could eat and drink the most, with a bright and well-rested Brìghde, dressed in boy’s clothes and looking in no way like a boy, winning handily.

-The second she saw the war stallion he had purchased—named Troy—she had practically ordered Grimme to give her coin to buy apples, which she promptly shoveled into the beast’s mouth.
+The second she saw the war stallion he had purchased—named Troy—she had practically ordered Grimme to give her coin to buy pears, which she promptly shoveled into the beast’s mouth.

-Once on the road south, both beast and saddle far too big for a tiny woman like Brìghde, she was as silent as the rest of them, but she was an excellent horsewoman, kept up with the punishing pace Grimme and his men set, and did not complain except for her incessant groaning whenever she moved a muscle.
+Once on the road south, both beast and saddle far too big for a tiny woman like Brìghde, she was as silent as Grimme and his remaining man at arms, but she was an excellent horsewoman, keeping up with the punishing pace he set, and did not complain except for her incessant groaning whenever she moved a muscle.
 Whenever they slowed from a canter to a walk to rest their mounts, she happily busied herself looking at the scenery as if she had never seen a tree or a meadow or a brook.
-Yet why should she not be happy?
-She got the best out of the bargain.

-When they halted for the night some ways off the road in a small copse, though she could not lift the saddle off the horse, she requested of his man a brush and set herself to grooming the animal and speaking to him as if he would answer her questions.
-Grimme watched her work in the boy’s clothes stroke and scratch the beast, saying,
+When they halted for the night some ways off the road in a small copse, though she could not lift the saddle off the horse, she requested of his man a currycomb and set herself to grooming the animal and speaking to him as if he would answer her questions.
+Grimme watched her work in the boy’s clothes, stroke and scratch the beast, saying,

 “Who’s a good laddie?
 You’re a good laddie, aye, you are.”